Jesus of Nazareth (TV series): Plot summary

 At the Sanhedrin trial of Jesus, Jesus is accused of blasphemy for calling himself the son of the God of Israel.
 Caiaphas announces "the LORD our God, the LORD is one", denying the God of Israel has a son.
-The ensuing scenes include Peter's denying Christ and repenting of it; the judgment of Jesus by Pilate ("Ecce Homo"); the Johannine Passion Narrative (John 18–19; including the Agony in the Garden); the Carrying of the Cross; the Crucifixion of Christ (Laurence Olivier's Nicodemus recites the "Suffering Servant" passage (Isaiah 53:3-5) as he looks helplessly on the crucified Messiah); the discovery of the empty tomb; and an appearance of the Risen Christ to his Disciples.
-The film's storyline concludes with the non-Biblical character Zerah and his colleagues gazing despairingly into the empty tomb.
+Ensuing scenes include Peter's denial of Christ and subsequent repenting; the judgment of Jesus by Pilate ("Ecce Homo"); the Johannine Passion Narrative (John 18–19; including the Agony in the Garden); the Carrying of the Cross; the Crucifixion of Christ (Sir Laurence Olivier's Nicodemus recites the "Suffering Servant" passage (Isaiah 53:3-5) as he looks helplessly on the crucified Messiah); the discovery of the empty tomb; and an appearance of the Risen Christ to his Disciples.
+The storyline concludes with the non-Biblical character Zerah and his colleagues gazing despairingly into the empty tomb.
 Zerah laments, "Now it begins.
 It all begins".